declare-lab/exemplary-empathy/README.md

 Unzip the `data.zip` file.

-Train the empathy classifier and sentiment regression models using the following commands:
+Train the T5 and T5-GloVe empathy classifier and sentiment regression models using the following commands:

 ```
+## T5 Models ##
-CUDA_VISIBLE_DEVICES=0 python train_empathy_classifier.py --epochs 12 --dim "emo" --lr 1e-5
+CUDA_VISIBLE_DEVICES=0 python train_empathy_classifier.py --epochs 12 --model "t5" --lr 1e-5 --dim ["emo"|"exp"|"int"]
-CUDA_VISIBLE_DEVICES=0 python train_empathy_classifier.py --epochs 12 --dim "exp" --lr 1e-5
+CUDA_VISIBLE_DEVICES=0 python train_sentiment_regressor.py --epochs 12 --model "t5" --lr 3e-5

+## T5-GloVe Models ##
-CUDA_VISIBLE_DEVICES=0 python train_empathy_classifier.py --epochs 12 --dim "int" --lr 1e-5
+CUDA_VISIBLE_DEVICES=0 python train_empathy_classifier.py --epochs 15 --model "glove-t5" --lr 2e-5 --dim ["emo"|"exp"|"int"]
-CUDA_VISIBLE_DEVICES=0 python train_sentiment_regressor.py --epochs 12 --lr 3e-5
+CUDA_VISIBLE_DEVICES=0 python train_sentiment_regressor.py --epochs 15 --model "glove-t5" --lr 2e-5
 ```

 You can downlaod our empathy and sentiment models from the link given [here](saved/README.md).
-These pre-trained weights are used for training the main LEMPEx model.
-The model paths are hardcoded in `ERGMainModel` in `models.py`.
+These pre-trained weights are used for training the main empathetic response generator models.
+The model paths are hardcoded in `ERGMainModel` in `models.py` and `ERGGloVeMainModel` in `glove_models.py`.

-The main LEMPEx model can be trained using:
+The main T5 and the T5-GloVe emapthetic response generator models can be trained using:

 ```
+## T5 Empathatic Response Generator Model ##
+CUDA_VISIBLE_DEVICES=0 python train_t5.py --epochs 15 --lr 1e-4

+## T5-GloVe Empathatic Response Generator Model ##
-CUDA_VISIBLE_DEVICES=0 python train.py --epochs 12 --lr 1e-4
+CUDA_VISIBLE_DEVICES=0 python train_glove_t5.py --epochs 50 --lr 1e-4 --add-exemplars "glove-t5"
 ```

-An example of retrieving exemplars with a non fine-tuned DPR model is provided in `dpr_exempler_retriever.py`.
-Use the following command to run this script:
+The code for fine-tuning the DPR model is provided in the `DPR/` directory.
+You can follow the instraunctions in `DPR/` directory to fine-tune a DPR model on the Empathetic Dialogues and/or Empathy Mental Health Dataset.
+Then you can use the fine-tuned model path to retrieve the exemplars using:

 ```
-CUDA_VISIBLE_DEVICES=0 python dpr_exempler_retriever.py
+CUDA_VISIBLE_DEVICES=0 python dpr_exempler_retriever.py --path DPR/outputs/yyyy-mm-dd/aa-bb-cc/saved/empd/dpr_biencoder.0
 ```

-The script uses the orignal Empathetic Dialogues dataset and saves the corresponding files with exemplars in the `data/empathetic_dialogues/original/` directory.

-We also experiment with exemplars obtained from a DPR model trained on the Empathetic Dialogues and Empathy Mental Health dataset.
-We follow the instructions in the [original implementation of DPR](https://github.com/facebookresearch/dpr) for training this model.
-The main LEMPEx model is trained with exemplars from the trained DPR model.
+If you do not pass a `--path` then the non fine-tuned DPR model will be used for retrieval.
+We have provided the fine-tuned DPR retrieved examples in the `*_dpr.csv` files in the `data/empathetic_dialogues/` directory.

 # Overview of the Model